 Color is superb, sound is good, old geezer action fans who can live with incorrect p.c. will enjoy Steiner’s music.
 Like Walsh, Steiner had been around since California was born, and was considered the ‘Father of Movie Music’–his scores too numerous to list.
 To show how out of touch whippersnapper studio exec punks were when this was made, one of them had the temerity to ask Steiner if he’d “ever scored a western?”
 People that stupid run studios, just like they run the country.

-Badly reviewed, the film lost money, as did a slew of similar themed outings in ’64-’65, when the ‘cavalry movie’ reached the end of its patrol.
+Badly reviewed, coming in a lowly 76th place for the year, the film lost money, as did a slew of similar themed outings in ’64-’65, when the ‘cavalry movie’ reached the end of its patrol.
 Keeping A Distant Trumpet lonely company in the post-okay corral: The Glory Guys, Major Dundee, Cheyenne Autumn, The Hallelujah Trail and Advance To The Rear.
 The last two were farces, paving the way for TV’s F-Troop.
 A bloody parting shot came from Duel At Diablo in 1966: thereafter the horse soldiers were portrayed in negative light, reflecting the Vietnam experience and re-evaluations of historical attitudes—Soldier Blue, Little Big Man, Ulzana’s Raid, Dances With Wolves.
 ‘Forward woe’…

 With Judson Pratt, Larry Ward (the ants get him—‘neat’ in that grisly way boys appreciate, proof to girls that they will never fully understand us), William Reynolds, Kent Smith, Russell Johnson and Bobby Bare (country crooner famous for “500 Miles”, a #10 charter in ’63—thank me for this trivia later).